hacoeur-24/HiLiteTag/README.md

 # HiLiteTag

 A flexible, modern React component for text highlighting and tagging in complex HTML.
-Supports custom tags, colors, styles, selection/removal, and easy serialization for storage.
+Supports custom tags, colors, styles, selection/removal, overlapping tags, and easy serialization for storage.

 ---